tyler6974/html5-games/README.md

 - Removed ads
 - Added support for PWA.
 You can install this game as an app to play offline.

+### Temple Run 2 (HTML5 edition)
+- Removed ads
+- Removed code that redirects to the main page, which is bloated with ads

 ## Credits
 - **Cut the Rope**, **Cut the Rope: Time Travel**: [https://www.cuttherope.net](https://www.cuttherope.net)
 - **Contre Jour**: [http://contrejour.ie/](http://contrejour.ie/) (dead link as of 08/31)